BioinformaticsSTU/TGStools/README.md

 python3 TGStools.py tiss_specific -i <file>[,<file>] [-t <tissue>] -r <reference> -o <out>
 ```

 - **-i**  | **--input**: input files of the candidate lncRNA.
 If there are two input files which was splited by ',', the first file is of control sample, the other is of cancer sample.
-If there is only one input file, background control tissue is optional.
+This step get cancer-specific transctipts from these file.
+If there is only one input file, background control tissue must be added.
 Related knowledge can refer to the  https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3185964/

 - **-t**  | **--tissue**: set tissue name if there is only one input file.
 If there are two input files, this parameter should be ignored.
 The background control tissue : 'adipose', 'adrenal', 'brain', 'breast', 'colon', 'heart', 'kidney', 'liver', 'lung', 'lymphNode', 'ovary', 'prostate', 'skeltalMuscle', 'whiteBloodCell', 'testes', 'thyroid', 'placenta', 'foreskin', 'hLF'.